edgedb/edgedb/docs/datamodel/links.rst

     };

-Using ``select .family_members`` here with the shape including the link property allows us to modify the existing link's link property.
+Using ``select .family_members`` here with the shape including the link property allows us to modify the link property of the existing link.

 .. warning::